-Electrode polarity
+Electrode polarity is generally determined by the type of welding rod being used although in general when using manual arc welding electrodes the electrode holder is connected to the positive terminal and the work return to the negative terminal.

-In general when using manual arc welding electrodes the electrode holder is connected to the positive terminal and the work return to the negative terminal.
 Always consult the electrode manufacturer's data sheet if you have any doubts.